Cigar Flavors: Where Cigars Get Their Flavors & How to Describe Your Smoke

 – When assessing your cigar’s flavor, start with your initial reaction.
 Is it pleasant?
 If you don’t care for the taste of a certain cigar right off the bat- perhaps it seems harsh or bitter – then it’s not for you.
 Period.

 – Retrohaling is the best method for getting the full cigar flavor experience.
 It’s really just a fancy word for exhaling through your nose to enhance the taste by pulling your sinuses into play.
 You’ll retrohale by allowing the smoke to rest in your mouth for a few moments, and then exhale through your nostrils slowly.
 This kicks your olfactory senses into gear and allows a more complete tasting experience.
 This a great method for more fully tasting all cigars, but keep in mind that bolder and fuller-bodied cigars will pack quite a punch when retrohaled.
-Start practicing slowly with mild sticks and proceed with caution – I’ve seen many a beginning smoker’s eyes tear up before they launched into a nasally coughing fit upon casually attempting the retrohale for the first time.
+Start practicing slowly with mellow sticks and proceed with caution – I’ve seen many a beginning smoker’s eyes tear up before they launched into a nasally coughing fit upon casually attempting the retrohale for the first time.

 – If you’re going to savoring a beverage alongside your cigar, stick with water, especially for the first few puffs.
 This will keep your palate clean and allow you to better gauge the flavor nuances separate from anything else.
 While coffee and whisky are great for pairing with a good cigar, they’ll also dilute the cigar’s natural flavor experience.

 – It’s also important to cleanse your palate between cigars if you’ll be sampling several in a row.
 Apple juice is a good palate cleanser between cigars, and eating a piece of chocolate can help too.
-When tasting multiple cigars, common sense dictates that you want to always start with the mildest cigar first.
+When tasting multiple cigars, common sense dictates that you want to always start with the lightest cigar first.

 In the end, to really and truly taste a cigar you’re incorporating the initial taste from your tongue to the finish through your sinuses, as the inhale can have different taste elements than the exhale.
 The combination of these two, coupled with taking time to slowly puff and sit back and enjoy the luxurious experience that is savoring a fine cigar, can yield a highly pleasurable and relaxing experience.
 Whether you’re experienced in the world of cigars or just beginning to discover your taste preferences, there’s a vast world of flavors to be enjoyed.